starhder/gettingdataweek4/CodeBook.md

    * replaces activities with names
  - cleanfeaturenames(): is a helper function, gets all the mean and sd feature names.
  - activitynames(): is a helper function, gets all the activity names().

+## Varaibles/Parameters
+Please also check the code for parameter details.
+If the function is not listed, there's no parameter for that function
+### endtoend
+ - out_file: which file will the data table write to.
+ - download: if TRUE, download the data file from internet first.
+### readjoinandclean
+ - dataset: either "train" or "test", it's the corresponding dataset to read.

 ## Howto
 ### Generate the result data
  - endtoend(download = TRUE) will generate the result from scratch (you need network connection).